underscoreio/underscoreio/src/html/_courses/essential-slick.md

 Appendix B: Solutions to Exercises

 ## Sample Chapters

-Chapters 1 and 2 are available as a [free PDF preview download](/files/essential-slick-preview.pdf).
+Chapters 1 and 2 are available as a [free PDF preview download](/files/essential-slick-3-preview.pdf).

+## Prerequisites

+To benefit from this material you will need to know the fundamentals of the Scala language.
+We recommend [Underscore's Essential Scala](essential-scala.html) as the perfect complement to this course.